The Critical Role of a Clinical Facilitator in Community Support Services

 Coaching and Emotional Support

-A clinical facilitator provides not only professional guidance but also emotional support to staff.
+A clinical facilitator does more than provide professional guidance; they also offer emotional support to staff.
 They help team members navigate challenges such as burnout, ethical dilemmas, and the emotional demands of care work.
 By fostering resilience and well-being, facilitators ensure that staff remain engaged and motivated.

 Championing Ethical and Best Practices